 Just like magic, every spring, a transformation takes place in that first lock that takes us from our home port out onto the canals.
 Our house that has been so comfortable all winter changes into a barge, our car morphs into two bikes, and we become kids again, excited to see what we will find around each bend in the canal.

 Our plans were simple this year.
-We just wanted to enjoy all of the lovely towns and villages along one of our favorite canals while keeping the bow aimed toward Paris.
+We just wanted to enjoy the lovely towns and villages along one of our favorite canals while keeping the bow toward Paris.

 Boats that we know were also heading toward Paris this year, and we have found old friends in almost every port along the way.